-You can control the visibility of product units in the storefront by either enabling or disabling the Sell check box next to the required product unit when creating or editing a product.
+You can control the visibility of product units in the storefront by enabling or disabling the Sell checkbox next to the required product unit when creating or editing a product.

 When Sell is enabled for a product unit, this makes the unit visible to the customer users in the storefront when they are viewing this product.
 When Sell is disabled, the product unit is only visible in the back-office and is hidden from the customer users in the OroCommerce storefront.

-Keeping product units visible only for internal operations in the back-office might come in handy in a number of situations.
+Keeping product units visible only for internal operations in the back-office might come in handy in many situations.
 For instance, if you buy your products in bulk in kilograms but sell them in items and sets, it makes sense to hide kilograms as a product unit option from the storefront and only use it for internal wholesale purchases.

 Alternatively, while preparing sets of certain items for a holiday season sale, you might want to keep them hidden from the storefront until the actual sale day; you can, however, still track these sets through warehouses and add prices to them.